nd-dsp-lab/psmt-ffhe/README.md

 ### How to compile and run the code

-You can compile the code by using the following commands:
+You can compile the code by using the following commands below.
+Optionally, you can pass a flag `-j` followed by the number of threads you want to speed up the make step.
+For instance, run `make -j16` to speedup with 16 threads.

 ```
 mkdir build && cd build